 In any case, there is a striking resemblance between a Samoyed puppy and a polar bear cub.
-The white fur, the dark eyes, and black nose all come together to make them almost near indistinguishable to the actual polar bear.
+It is the white fur, the dark eyes, and black nose that all come together to make them almost near indistinguishable to the actual polar bear.

-And, unlike some other breeds, this breed maintains a playful demeanor well through its lifespan.
-So if you find yourself the owner of one, be prepared for years and years of fun (and perhaps the occasional sled ride).
+And, unlike some other breeds, this breed maintains a playful demeanor well through into their older years.
+So if you find yourself the owner of a Samoyed, be prepared for years and years of fun (and perhaps the occasional sled ride).

 RECOMMENDED: 45 Most Expensive Dog Breeds

 Highlights: Lively, Intelligent, Proud

-These dogs are some of the most popular mixed dog breeds in the world – and it’s easy to see why.
-Goldendoodles are highly intelligent and have fantastic temperaments perfect for any household.
+These dogs are some of the most popular mixed dog breeds in the world.
+It’s no coincidence that the Goldendoodles are highly intelligent and have fantastic temperaments perfect for any household.
+They’re special mutts.

-A cross between the Golden Retriever and Poodle, the Goldendoodle looks eerily similar to a bear during its early years as a puppy.
-With the right coat color, you’d probably be able to convince your gullible friends you brought home a cub.
+The cross between the Golden Retriever and Poodle, a Goldendoodle looks eerily similar to a bear during its early years as a puppy.
+With the right coat color, you would probably be able to convince your gullible friends you brought home a cub.

 Still, there aren’t many dogs as great as the Goldendoodle, pure or mixed.
 Even if they grow out of their adorable bear-like appearance, you’ll have a wonderful time with these dogs.
 They’re dependable, reliable and best of all, the perfect playmates for kids.